 Netflix’s success in the US and in Western Europe has demonstrated that consumers are willing to change how they watch and pay for TV and movies.
 As a result Netflix’s OTT proposition is challenging traditional pay TV models and changing how new broadband services are looking at content.
 For some players Netflix is a threat and for others an opportunity.
 So, how should content owners, channels, pay platforms and broadband providers respond?

-As they seek new sources of revenue, many telcos around the world are attempting to disrupt adjacent markets, such as digital commerce, IT, entertainment and financial services.
-While many of these moves have proved to be too little, too late, several disruptive plays have had a significant impact on both the telco’s revenues and relevance.
-These include NTT DOCOMO’s Smart Life portfolio, Globe Telecom’s GCash service and KT’s media business.
+Although telcos aren’t generally associated with disruption, many operators around the world have attempted to disrupt adjacent markets, such as digital commerce, entertainment and financial services.
+In some cases, telcos have even disrupted their core broadband and communications markets.
+While many of these moves have fizzled out or have flown below investors’ radar screens, several have had a major impact on both the telco’s revenues and relevance.
+These include SK Planet, M-Pesa, Au Smart Pass and BT Sport.
 Why do some disruptive moves by telcos succeed and others fail?